Therapist offers mental health advice during election season

 Come Election Day, Agnew says if you are struggling afterwards, don’t be afraid to reach out for help.

-“Knowing that the person I vote for may or may not win and thinking about how am I going to be okay,” said Agnew.
+“Knowing that the person I vote for may or may not win and thinking about how am I going to be OK,” said Agnew.